 7. Use Social Media to Drive Rankings

 Social media helps facilitate two-way conversations between an organization and a regular person.
-One of the uses of social media is to drive traffic to your website from a larger audience then you would normally be able to reach.
+One of the uses of social media is to drive traffic to your website from a larger audience than you would normally reach.

-In terms of SEO, Google and the other search engines take into consideration hundreds of factors when determining the quality of a web page.
+In terms of SEO, Google and other search engines consider hundreds of factors when determining a web page’s quality.
 Social media is one of those factors taken into consideration.

-If a page on your website is shared across social media in an impactful way, then the search engines take this into account as a signal that that particular page on your website is quality information on your expertise.
+If a page on your website is shared across social media in an impactful way, then the search engines take this into account to signal that that particular page on your website is quality information on your expertise.

 Social media’s impact on SEO is basically a form of link building, except on websites like Facebook or Twitter.
-This further emphasizes the need for quality content, so it can be continually shared across relevant social channels.
+This further emphasizes the need for quality content to be continually shared across relevant social channels.

 Focus on quality over quantity when it comes to the content your organization shares on social media.
-When you’ve got a small budget, limited time and personnel, put emphasis towards talking with your community on a one-to-one basis and joining in discussions online that fall inline with your expertise.
+When you’ve got a small budget, limited time, and personnel, emphasize talking with your community on a one-to-one basis and joining in discussions online that fall in line with your expertise.